dedale-fet/Distributed-Learning-Toolbox/README.md

 * Space variant deconvolution of galaxy survey images (package: Distributed Space Variant Deconvolution)
 * Hyperspectral and color image super resolution  (package: Distributed Sparce Coupled Dictionary Learning)

-Prior referring to the the documentation in each sub-folder on how to use the toolbox for each application, please read the following guidelines for deploying and configuring the toolbox.
+Prior referring to the the documentation in each sub-folder on how to use the toolbox for each application, please read the following guidelines the prerequisities of the toolbox.

-## Prerequisities for deploying and using the toolbox
+## Prerequisities of the toolbox

 The implementation of the Distributed Learning Architecture considers the use of the [Apache Spark distributed computing framework](https://spark.apache.org/).